vectordotdev/vector/website/docs/reference/sinks/gcp_stackdriver_logs.md

 integer between 0 and 800.
 This could be added by a [`add_fields` transform][docs.transforms.add_fields] or extracted from a field from the source.

+If no severity key is specified, the severity of outgoing records will be set to 0 (`DEFAULT`).

 See the [GCP Stackdriver Logging LogSeverity description](https://cloud.google.com/logging/docs/reference/v2/rest/v2/LogEntry#logseverity)